microsoft/cordova-plugin-code-push/README.md

 - __mandatoryContinueButtonLabel__: The label of the continue button in case of a mandatory update. (string)
 - __appendReleaseDescription__: Flag indicating if the update description provided by the CodePush server should be displayed in the dialog box appended to the update message.
 Defaults to false. (boolean)
 - __descriptionPrefix__: Optional prefix to add to the release description. (string)
-- __rollbackTimeout__: Optional time interval, in milliseconds, to wait for a [notifyApplicationReady()](#codepushnotifyapplicationready) call before marking the apply as failed and reverting to the previous version.
+- __rollbackTimeout__: Optional time interval, in milliseconds, to wait for a [notifyApplicationReady()](#codepushnotifyapplicationready) call before marking the install as failed and reverting to the previous version.
 Sync calls [notifyApplicationReady()](#codepushnotifyapplicationready) internally, so if you use sync() in your updated version of the application, there is no need to call [notifyApplicationReady()](#codepushnotifyapplicationready) again.
 By default, the rollback functionality is disabled - the parameter defaults to 0. (number)
 - __ignoreFailedUpdates__: Optional boolean flag.
 If set, updates available on the server for which and update was attempted and rolled back will be ignored.
 Defaults to true. (boolean)

 ### Example